Please donate on our Just Giving Page https://www.justgiving.com/campaign/eastsussexwildlifecrisis

 WRAS is not at risk of closing down, but if we don't manage to purchase land and build bigger and better facilities, thousands of casualties are going to suffer and end up just being euthanised at local vets practices because no one has the space to take in the casualties and look after them.

 We need another £150,000 to hit our target to make Phase One a reality of procuring a site and undertaking the necessary surveys, planning and seeking the necessary permissions.
-The total amount needed to set up this wildlife hospital is not going to be cheap and the final costs will vary depending on the site chosen but the final costs are expected to be around £2-3million.
+The total amount needed to set up this new Casualty Centre is not going to be cheap and the final costs will vary depending on the site chosen but the final costs are expected to be around £2-3million.
 We will develop the site as funds become available over the next few years.